MicroRaft/MicroRaft/CONTRIBUTING.md

 4. Create a pull request to the MicroRaft repository.

 MicroRaft contains `checkstyle` and `spotbugs` tools for static code analysis.
-Please run `mvn clean validate -P checkstyle` and
+Please run `./gradlew checkstyleMain` and
-`mvn clean compile -P spotbugs` locally before issuing your pull request.
-You can also check test coverage with `mvn clean test -Pcoverage`.
+`./gradlew spotbugsMain` locally before issuing your pull request.

 Thanks for your help and effort!